 Or through dietary supplements.

-Other vegetable sources of omega-3, such as flaxseed oil, chia seeds, or walnuts.
+Other plant-based sources of omega-3, such as flaxseed oil, chia seeds, or walnuts.
 These primarily contain ALA, which as mentioned is converted in limited amounts to EPA and DHA in the body.
 This conversion varies considerably from person to person.
 It depends on several factors, such as the balance between omega-6 and omega-3 in the diet, health status, and physical activity level.
-For most people, it can therefore be a good idea to consume "ready-made" EPA and DHA fatty acids to ensure a good supply in the body.

-Animal or Plant-based Omega-3?
+Animal or plant-based omega-3?

-There's a myth that omega-3 from fish oil is somehow better than other forms.
-An important thing to know is that fatty fish like salmon or herring don't produce EPA and DHA themselves, but get them from the seaweed and algae they eat.
-Considering the risk of overfishing, as well as exposure to heavy metals and plastic residues that now exist for those who eat large amounts of fish, we at Glimja prefer to go directly to the source and consume oil from algae instead of taking the detour via fish.It is kinder and safer for everyone involved.
+Considering the risk of overfishing the oceans, as well as exposure to heavy metals and plastic residues that now exist for those who eat large amounts of fish, we at Glimja prefer to go directly to the source and consume oil from algae instead of taking the detour through fish.
+It is kinder and safer for everyone involved.